Aadhaar Enabled Payment System (AePS) – A Comprehensive Guide

 • Fund transfers: AePS allows users to transfer funds between bank accounts, providing a convenient way to send and receive money.

-• Secure transactions: AePS transactions are considered safe and secure as they require biometric authentication, ensuring the identity of the user.
+• Secure transactions: AePS transactions are considered secure as they require biometric authentication, ensuring the identity of the user.

 By leveraging the Aadhaar infrastructure, AePS simplifies and secures financial transactions, making it accessible to a wide range of individuals, particularly those who may not have access to traditional banking services.